 The application also lets you set which folders to exclude from the backup in the Folders to ignore section.

 In Storage Location you can choose where you want to back up.
 You can use Google Drive, Nextcloud, Network Server, or a local folder.

 If you configured online account or your local storage is permanently connected to your computer, it makes sense to configure the backup schedule.

 If the program asks you to install additional packages, install them.
 You can also encrypt your backup with a password.

 After these few steps, automatic backup is configured.
 If you want to be little more advanced, you can also make backups with rsync.

 22. Remove unnecessary software

-Removing unnecessary programs is a good way to save space on your hard drive, so it’s a good thing to do.
-Open the Software Center.
-Go to installed applications and uninstall all programs you don’t need.
+Removing unnecessary programs will make your system lighter.
+Open the Software Center and go to installed applications and uninstall all programs you don’t need.
 For example, I uninstall all the games.

 23. Turn off startup applications

 I recommend reducing the number of programs your system runs at startup.
 It will speed up your boot time and make your system lighter.